dohliam/groovebasin-ssh/README.md

     ./gb.sh

 # Options
-By default the script just connects to the Groove Basin server.
-However there are two options available:
+By default the script just logs into the remote server over SSH, forwards the Groove Basin server port, and opens a browser window with the player client.
+However there are three additional options available:

 * `-h`: Display a help message
 * `-k`: Remove database lock that may prevent Groove Basin from running if it was not closed properly
+* `-s`: Start the Groove Basin server remotely on connect

 Regarding the second option, there is no way to stop the Groove Basin server other than terminating it (`Ctrl-C`).
 This sometimes results in a lock on the Groove Basin database, preventing further connections and causing an error when trying to start Groove Basin.
 This might also happen when the SSH connection is interrupted or dies unexpectedly.
 The `-k` option kills the nodejs server to remove the lock, and then restarts Groove Basin as normal.